UD-Math-Data-Science-1/notes/supervised/performance.md

 loans = pd.read_csv("loan_clean.csv")
 ```

-Most of the loan applications were successful, as shown by the distribution of funding percentage.
+Most of the loan applications were successful, as shown by the distribution of funding percentage:

 ```{code-cell}
 import seaborn as sns